austinzheng/austinzheng.github.io/_posts/2015-01-06-learning-haskell-pt-1.md

 ## No `nil`? ##

-If you've been following along closely, you may be ready to eviscerate me for using `""`, `"<unknown>"`, and other such values as placeholders for nothing, instead of something like `nil`.
+If you've been following along closely, you may be unhappy that I am using `""`, `"<unknown>"`, and other such values as placeholders for nothing, instead of something like `nil`.

 After all, what if we called `eviscerate` on a list containing empty strings, rather than an empty list?
 Indeed, using these placeholder values is generally bad programming practice, and only done here to demonstrate the other concepts more easily.